10. Read Faster and Better

 6. Get Some Exercise

 A healthy body means a healthy brain.
 So, in between all the reading and mind-expanding, make sure you're leading a healthy physical life, too.
 That means eating right and getting regular exercise.
 A number of studies. have shown links between regular activity and intellecual capacity, productivity, and creativity.
 Will spending all day at the gym make you smarter?
-Not quite, but sitting around all day will not only kill you, but hinder your brain from being at its absolute best.
+Not quite, but sitting around all day will not only kill you, but hinder your brain from being at its absolute best.5.
+Talk to Yourself

 While mumbling to oneself is often looked at the behavior of a crazy person, a recent study showed that talking out loud to yourself can help give you a temporary cognitive boost when trying to find something.
 The theory behind it: when you give yourself verbal labels to a task you're performing, you focus better on the task at hand at any given moment.
 So when you feel the need to open your mouth, don't fight the urge—it might help you get things done faster.